7.5. Animal Example¶

 default constructor if it exists.
 We always recommend explicitly

-calling a parent constructor, even if it’s just super()
+calling a parent constructor, even if it’s just super(), so that

 it’s clear from reading the source code what your intent is.